SlimeVR/SlimeVR-Docs-Site/src/diy/cases.md

 * PCB, see Github for more details.
 * BMI-160, BMI-270.
 * Some community made adaptations/modifications.
+* The antenna is only usable within the same room.
 * Specific battery size, IMUs, MCU, power board.

 [Github](https://github.com/gorbit99/tiny-slime/)